numrahq/fullstack-test-backend/IMPROVEMENTS.md

 ## Invoice status

-There's no way to know which valid status exist at the moment, and how each status changes into another status.
+There's no way to know which valid statuses exist at the moment.

+Neither how each status changes into another status.
 For example, it is not clear at the moment, if it's acceptable to have a rejected invoice to be approved later.
 Depending on the answer and amount of states, different implementations can be used, from simple if-elses to state machines.

 ## Timezones